esmero/archipelago-documentation/docs/find_and_replace_action_webform.md

-## Step 2: ADO and Action Selection
+## Step 2: Digital Object/Collection and Webform Find and Replace Action Selection

 To Select the appropriate ADO(s) to undergo the Webform Find and Replace operation, click the toggle next to the individual ADO Title.
 If you wish to select all of your search results, click the toggle next to 'select/deselect all results'.
 Once selected, the toggle next to the ADO(s) will be highlighted.